oplS16projects/Sound-Editor-JohnTylerTony/README.md

 #How to Download and Run
 Please download the  most recent release below.

+For Version 2.1
 1. Install rsound library on your computer via Dr. Racket package manager
 2. Extract the archive (from release page) and open main.rkt
 3. Run the file.
 4. Type from the following example into the editor.
 5. Click "1 Save", Click "2 Play" (note: once you click play the editor is locked, changes to the editor will not modify the sound), Click "3 Repeat" to repeat your sounds.

+For Version 2.2
+1. Install rsound as before
+2. Extract archive and open main.rkt
+3. Type from examples below into the editor
+4. Click "Parse and Play" to play sounds, click "Repeat" to repeat, clicking "Parse and Play" will reset the internal parser object allowing you to modify state and update your sounds without having to relaunch the editor.

 ###Examples (can combine any number of times and in any order)
 ```